 Gastronomy & Wine

 The area is best known for its delicious local dry, white wine, Vernaccia di San Gimignano.
-From the 13th century until today, Vernaccia di San Gimignano has been praised (it was even mentioned in Dante’s Inferno).
+From the 13th century until today, Vernaccia di San Gimignano has been praised (even mentioned in Dante’s Inferno).
 The wine-producing region was elevated to DOCG in 1993 (the highest possible Italian quality control).
 Refreshingly crisp with a bitter finish, the wine is made from the native Vernaccia grape, which is grown in the sandstone-based soils near town.
 Area growers are also finding success with red wines based on Sangiovese.

 Highlights